-- b.
+- To review reported costs for validity, appropriate allocation methodology, and compliance with Medicaid laws and regulations; - b.
 To ensure that only the cost of allowable DMC activities are included in reported costs; - c.
 To determine the provider's usual and customary charge to the general public in accordance with CMS (The Medicare Provider Reimbursement Manual) (CMS- Pub.15), which can be obtained from the Centers for Medicare & Medicaid Services, Baltimore, Maryland, or www.cms.hhs.gov for comparison to the DMC cost per unit; - d.
 To review documentation of units of service and determine the final number of approved units of service; - e.
 To determine the amount of clients' third-party revenue and MediCal share of cost to offset allowable DMC reimbursement; and - f.
-To compute final settlement based on the lower of actual allowable cost, the usual and customary charge, or the maximum allowance, in accordance with Title 22, Section 51516.1. - 22.
+To compute final settlement based on the lower of actual allowable cost, the usual and customary charge, or the maximum allowance, in accordance with Title 22, Section 51516.1. - 23.
 Contractor shall be responsible for any disallowances taken by the Federal Government, the State, or the Bureau of State Audits as a result of any audit exception that is related to its responsibilities.
 Contractor shall not use funds administered by the State to repay one federal funding source with funds provided by another federal funding source, or to repay federal funds with state funds, or to repay state funds with federal funds.